k2snowman69/Threadily/README.md

 All of these objects run in their individual threads and each thread handles updates synchronously.
 This means the Storage Thread and the UI Thread can update simultaneously but never get updates out of order.

 # Coding examples
-We will be continuously adding new tests to `Threadily.test.js` and `Threadily.test.cpp` so feel free to look in those projects for examples!
+We will be continuously adding new tests to `sample-object-js-test` and `sample-object-cpp-test` so feel free to look in those projects for examples!